7 Practical Ways to Manage Political Anxiety and Stress

 3. Focus on What’s Within Your Control

-Election seasons can leave us feeling powerless, especially when outcomes seem beyond our reach.
+The current political climate in the US can leave us feeling powerless, especially when outcomes seem beyond our reach.
 Shifting focus to areas of life where you have influence can help reduce feelings of helplessness and find where you can make a difference to help you regain a sense of control.

 Volunteer locally for causes or organizations that align with your values.
 This way, you can make an impact without the weight of national outcomes.